 My professional journey wasn't "linear" by traditional standards.
-As a young person I put myself through college.
-To do it, I worked nights in a rowdy little bar on Miami Beach.
-After 4 years of juggling internship, school and work schedules, I graduated.
+As a young person I paid my way through college.
+To do it, I worked overnights in a little bar on Miami Beach, and taught young people in the evenings.
+After 4 years of juggling grueling work and school schedules, I graduated.
+I was itching for an adventurous and educational experience- something different.
 I took the first adventurous job I could find crewing on a solar powered sailboat on the other side of the world (New Zealand).
 I learned how to sail and cook on the open sea, while learning about the alternative power of sun and wind that moved us through the water.
 I was inspired, but also quite sea sick.

-From the open ocean, I transitioned to working with my hands in the soil.
-I worked on emergent agricultural projects across the the US/Turtle Island.
-Then I was called to return to the Northeast, where my own ancestors once migrated, so I could begin a journey of understanding.
+After a few months on the open ocean I decided to return my feet and my hands to the soil.
+I worked as an environmental and arts educator in emergent Agroecology projects across the the US.
+Throughout this journey I found myself called to the Northeast, where my own ancestors once migrated, so I could pursue the next phase of my career and root into a journey of personal understanding.

 Beginning in Boston in 2010, I studied collaborative educational praxis under the mentorship of the powerful educators and activists at Mission Hill School in Boston.